Indians are embracing long-distance marriage!

 4. Unexpected perils of long-distance arranged marriages

 Now that you are forewarned, should you even say yes to someone in an arranged marriage when the prospects of it being a long distance marriage are rather high?
-That is very interesting question and the short and sweet answer to that is “it depends”.
+That is a very interesting question and the short and sweet answer to that is “it depends”.

 One end of the spectrum is, the groom or bride is working in the US and the future spouse is either working here or just about finishing education, like Amanda.
-A temporary long distance marriage, with the bride or groom returning immediately and then arranging for a suitable visa for the spouse to join is the norm.
+A temporary long-distance marriage, with the bride or groom returning immediately and then arranging for a suitable visa for the spouse to join is the norm.
 This could be a lovely time in an arranged marriage.
-You get to date with parental consent, you dream of life in the new country with a new spouse unencumbered by obligations of getting to know long line if relatives at both ends.
+You get to date with parental consent, you dream of living in the new country with a new spouse unencumbered by obligations of getting to know long line if relatives at both ends.

 But the time apart could also be fraught with insecurity.
 Your spouse has an established life in a foreign land and you are breaking off every known contact and joining them on their turf.
 You may be upset over small things during your online conversations, but you cannot read each other’s expressions and you are also not comfortable voicing your grievances.

 There is also the added anxiety of not knowing if and when your visa will get through.
 This problem will recur periodically, he having a valid visa and you not having one or vice versa until either you get a permanent residency or return home.

 Indians are better equipped to deal with a long-distance marriage

 There are multiple reasons for ending up in a long-distance marriage.
 You may consciously decide to marry someone who is in the shipping industry or a transferable job, or will be travelling so much on business that it feels like a long distance marriage!

 However, the emphasis on collective, as opposed to individualistic attitude towards life, provides a cushion for Indians getting into a long distance relationship.